GTdotdev/GTdotdev/README.md

-def presentation():

-...."""Contain the presentation of my github and personal info."""

-....user_name = "@GTdotdev"

-....currently_learning = "Python and C#.NET"

-....email = "gustavotum.dev@outlook.com"

-....interests = "coding and tech general"

-....print(f"""

-....👋 Hi, I’m {user_name}
+👋 Hi, I’m @GTdotdev

-....👀 I’m interested in {interests}
+👀 I’m interested in coding and tech general

-....🌱 I'm currently learning {currently_learning}
+🌱 I'm currently learning Python and C#.NET

-....💞️ I’m looking to collaborate on (no plans yet)
+💞️ I’m looking to collaborate on (no plans yet)

-....📫 How to reach me: {email}
+📫 How to reach me: gustavotum.dev@outlook.com
-  """)

-presentation()
 <!---
 GTdotdev/GTdotdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.